Vast Wuhan virus quarantine in China as cases emerge in Europe, South Asia

 In photos: Asia ramps up defence against Wuhan virus

-And two cases were confirmed in France, the first in Europe.
-Both had recently travelled to China and have been placed in isolation, the country's health minister said.
+And three cases were confirmed in France, the first in Europe.
+All had recently travelled to China and have been placed in isolation, the country's health minister said.

-China is in the midst of its Lunar New Year holiday, a typically joyous time of family gatherings and public festivities.
+China is in the midst of its Chinese New Year holiday, a typically joyous time of family gatherings and public festivities.

 But on Friday Wuhan was a ghost town, its streets deserted and stores shuttered.